 It is only by being exposed to them in recent years I was able to realise my biases and that my views have been myopic as well.

-Take new information and learnings with an open heart and you might just be surprised how much you can gain from it.
+Take new information and learnings with an open heart, and you might just be surprised how much you can gain from it.

 You don’t have to agree with everything that you’ve come across, but learning about them could help you gain exposure and understand your own preferences as well.

-I wish I did this sooner!
+I wish I had done this sooner!